-Bursting with fruit and topped with a buttery, oat crumble, you’re going to love this healthier version of a strawberry rhubarb crisp!
+Bursting with fruit and topped with a buttery, oat crumble, you’re going to love this healthy strawberry rhubarb crisp!
 Get the recipe now.

 Forget ice cream, fruit crisps are my summer dessert of choice!

 Well…at least most of the time…it’s just wrong to turn down a scoop of cookie dough ice cream.